Asfak00/asfak00/README.md

 <h1> About Me </h1>

-My name is Asfak Ahmed, and I am passionate about crafting exceptional user experiences as a Front-End Web Developer.
-With over 2 years of hands-on experience in the industry, I currently thrive in my role at Doplac CRM, where I contribute to building intuitive interfaces that drive user engagement and satisfaction.
-Previously, I had the opportunity to work remotely for Goatmove Inc., an esteemed American company.
-This experience not only sharpened my technical skills but also enriched my understanding of global standards in web development and the nuances of remote collaboration.
-Beyond my professional roles, I am the proud founder and CEO of ZenUI Library a project close to my heart.
-ZenUI Library stands as a testament to my commitment to providing robust UI components and website templates that empower developers and businesses alike to create stunning digital experiences effortlessly.
-In my toolkit, I wield expertise in HTML, CSS, JavaScript, and proficiently navigate various front-end frameworks like React and Vue.
-These technical competencies enable me to tackle complex challenges and deliver solutions that resonate with end-users and stakeholders alike.
+My name is Asfak Ahmed, a Front-End Web Developer from Sylhet, Bangladesh often called the "Second London" for its vibrant culture.
+I am passionate about crafting exceptional user experiences, with over two years of hands-on industry experience.
+Currently, I thrive in my role at Doplac CRM, where I help create intuitive, engaging interfaces that drive user satisfaction.
+Previously, I had the privilege of working remotely with [Goatmove Inc.](https://goatmoves.com), an esteemed American company.
+This role not only honed my technical skills but also broadened my understanding of global standards in web development and the dynamics of remote collaboration.

+Beyond my professional work, I am the Founder & Creator of [ZenUI Library](https://zenui.net), a project close to my heart that represents my commitment to empowering developers and businesses with high-quality UI components and website templates.
+I loved coding and I think I'm addicted in coding!
 </b>

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">